 John 8: 3-11 And the scribes and Pharisees brought unto him a woman taken in adultery; and when they had set her in the midst, They say unto him, Master, this woman was taken in adultery, in the very act.
 Now Moses in the law commanded us, that such should be stones: but what sayest though?
 This they said, tempting him, that they might have to accuse him.
 But Jesus…said unto them, He that is without sin among you, let him cast a stone at her…And they which heard it being convicted by their own conscience, went out one by one, beginning at the eldest, even unto the last; and Jesus was left alone, and the woman standing in the midst.
 When Jesus…saw none but the woman, he said unto her, Woman, where are those thine accusers?
 Hath no man condemned thee?
 She said, No man, Lord.
 And Jesus said unto her, Neither do I condemn thee; go and sin no more.

-Then, serendipitously, a few years later, I read a new book, The Unauthorized Version by Robin Lane Foxx[ii] who said this:
+Then, serendipitously, a few years later, I read a new book at the time, The Unauthorized Version by Robin Lane Foxx[ii] who said this:

 At John 8:1-11, however, we are faced with a famous addition which is not the author’s.
 In our Bibles nowadays, we read Jesus’s moving defense of the adulterous woman who was about to be stoned for her sins…The episode is missing from the surviving fourth-century codices which underpin the rest of the New Testament text; it is not known in an early papyrus or any quotation by an early Christian author, although the subject was relevant to so much which they discussed.
 Its style is universally held to differ from the rest of the fourth Gospel, and in its present place it interrupts the flow of the text . . .
 The story itself is old . . .

-I was a bit annoyed to find that a story like that could just have been “added later”.
-(Bringing up the question…how much else was “added later.”)
+I was again a bit annoyed to find that a story like that could just have been “added later”.
 I began to get a hint of what I was up against in my very naïve search… but, undeterred, I went on looking for the other Mary, Mary mother of Jesus.
 Over time, though, a new idea began to surface…connecting the Woman taken in Adultery story with this passage in Matthew.